stvlynn/twi.am/README.md

-# Twi.AM - Twitter MBTI Receipt
+# Twitter MBTI Receipt - Twi.am

 A simple web app that generates a Twitter MBTI receipt for a given Twitter ID.